AndrewSRea/My_Learning_Port/JavaScript/JS_First_Steps/Basic_Math_JS/README.md

 We probably don't need to teach you how to do basic math, but we would like to test your understanding of the syntax involved.
 Try entering the examples below into your **developer tools JavaScript console** to familiarize yourself with the syntax.

-1. First, try entering some simple examples of your own, such as
+1. First, try entering some simple examples of your own, such as:
 ```
 10 + 7
 9 * 8